Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 The Same Origin Policy
 ~~~~~~~~~~~~~~~~~~~~~~
-The main restriction that Selenium's architecture has faced is the
+The main restriction that Selenium's has faced is the
 Same Origin Policy.
 This security restriction is applied by every browser
 in the market and its objective is to ensure that a site's content will never
 be accessible by a script from other site.
+The Same Origin Policy dictates that
+any code loaded within the browser can only operate within that website's domain.
+It cannot perform functions on another website.
+So for example, if the browser
+loads javascript code when it loads www.mysite.com, it cannot run that loaded code

-If this were possible, a script placed on any website you open, would
+against www.mysite2.com--even if that's another of your sites.
+If this were possible,
+a script placed on any website you open, would be able to read information on
-be able to read information on your bank account if you had the account page
+your bank account if you had the account page
 opened on other tab.
-Which is also called XSS (Cross-site Scripting).
+This is called XSS (Cross-site Scripting).

-To work under that policy.
-Selenium-Core (and its JavaScript commands that
+To work within this policy, Selenium-Core (and its JavaScript commands that
 make all the magic happen) must be placed in the same origin as the Application
 Under Test (same URL).

-This has been the way Selenium-Core was first
-used and implemented (by deploying Selenium-Core and the set of tests inside
-the application's server), but this was a requirement that not all the projects
-could meet and Selenium Developers had to find an alternative that would allow
-testers to use Selenium to test site where they didn't have the possibility to
-deploy their code.
+Historically, Selenium-Core was limited by this problem since it was implemented in
+Javascript.
+Selenium-RC is not, however, restricted by the Same Origin Policy.
+Its
+use of the Selenium Server as a proxy avoids this problem.
+It, essentially, tells the
+browser that the browser is working on a single "spoofed" website that the Server
+provides.

 .. note:: You can find additional information about this topic on Wikipedia
    pages about `Same Origin Policy`_ and XSS_.